opendata-swiss/ogdch-handbook/README.md

 "apportons notre soutien!"
 ```

-Once that is done the French locale can be build again and the translation will be fixed.
+Once that is done the French locale can be built again and the translation will be fixed.

 ## Extracting translatable strings from the Source